Dictionary of Medicines + Devices - elearning for healthcare

 • NHS

-About the dictionary of medicines and devices programme
+About the NHS dictionary of medicines and devices programme

 The animated elearning sessions cover key areas related to the dm+d standards.